bhattlab/lathe/README.md

  * **genome_size**: Estimated genome size, e.g. 50m, passed to Canu.

  * **singularity**: location (including on the internet) of a singularity image to be used for the workflow.
 Don't change this.

- * **short_reads**: location of short reads to be used for Pilon polishing, or empty quotes for long-read polishing.

  * **use_grid**: should Canu execute in distributed mode on a cluster?